Securing your database connections is a critical aspect of application security, especially when your application deals with sensitive data.

-Setting Up SSL
+Setting Up SSL for Amazon RDS with Rails

 # Download AWS RDS Certificate